brent-hartwig/rsuite-container-template-plugin/README.md

 ### Container Contents Configuration
 Within the `primary-container` element, one may configure static metadata name-value pairs and zero or more child containers and XML MOs, in any order.

-For each child container, one may specify the name, type, and ACL.
+For each child container, one may specify the display name, type, and ACL.

-For each MO, one may specify a display name, the template's layered metadata value (used to find the templates), whether it is required, and whether more than one is allowed.
+For each MO, one may specify a display name, local (element) name, the template's layered metadata value (used to find the templates), whether it is required, and whether more than one is allowed.

+Please review the schema for more details.

 Sample: